At last, you are about to put all you’ve learned into practice.

-While it might seem convenient to just jump at the first quote you see, sometimes it pays to do a little homework and shop around, especially if you are looking to save money.
+While it might seem convenient to jump at the first quote you see, sometimes it pays to do a little homework and shop around, especially if you want to save money.

 By shopping around, you can compare the different coverage options available.

-Remember, always look into what is covered as well as the value of the coverage offered.
+Remember, always look into what is covered and the value of the coverage offered.